+- 3 Start DBISQLC or DBISQL.

+- 4 Issue a CHECKPOINT statement.

-3 Start DBISQLC or DBISQL and execute the ALTER DATABASE UPGRADE statement.
+- 5 Run the ALTER DATABASE UPGRADE statement.
 For example:

 If the database you are upgrading was created with the Java options set off, append the keywords JAVA OFF JCONNECT OFF to the preceding command.